 The institutions I examine below are only three of the many new museums representative of the phenomena I discuss above, and do not cover the entire scope of my research.
 In the interest of space, I have chosen to discuss these three on a comparative basis because all three are in the same city (Warsaw), all have been characterized as "narrative museums"-that is, museums that are driven less by the collections of material objects (of which there may be very few, or none) than by an overarching story being told-and all have either been opened in the last decade or are still in development.
-As, again, the research remains in the preliminary stages, the current study is limited primarily to an assessment of the public narratives put forth by the museum.
-Ongoing and future research will include, among other considerations, a more extensive exploration of the institutional background and political history of each museum, brief surveys of museum workers, volunteers, and possibly visitors, and more in-depth discussions with museum workers and volunteers.
 Factors I consider here include the museum's official or public narrative (as described in promotional material or discussions with museum personnel acting in an official capacity); the physical display and presentation of museum materials; the role of critical reflexivity toward historical narratives; and opportunities for critique or participation by the museum's public(s).